-Wüst wins 1,500 for 6th career Olympic gold, 12th medal
+Golden Wüst: Dutch star makes history with 6th Olympic title

-BEIJING (AP) — Ireen Wüst added to her haul as the most decorated speedskater in Olympic history with another gold Monday at the Beijing Games.
+“Of course it means a lot, but I don’t realize it yet,” she said.
+“Ask me this question again in 10 days.
+I’m an emotional mess in my head.”

-The 35-year-old Dutch skater defended her title in the 1,500 meters, setting an Olympic record with a time of 1 minute, 53.28 seconds at the Ice Ribbon oval.
+Wüst defended her title in the 1,500, setting an Olympic record with a time of 1 minute, 53.28 seconds at the Ice Ribbon oval.

 Miho Takagi of Japan claimed the silver in 1:53.72, while the bronze went to Antoinette de Jong of the Netherlands in 1:54.82.